dustinrue/proxmox-packer/README.md

-# CentOS Packer Builder for Proxmox
+# CentOS/Rocky/Ubuntu Packer Builder for Proxmox

 This project provides Packer files to build a basic image of either CentOS 7 or CentOS 8 for use on a Proxmox system.
 Use it as is or as a starting point for a more fully customized image.

+This has been tested on Proxmox 7.x.

 ## Getting started